-In science children build on their knowledge of life cycles and learn about the basic biology of human reproduction including birth of a baby on years 5 & 6.
+In Science, children build on their knowledge of life cycles and learn about the basic biology of human reproduction including birth of a baby in Years 5 and 6.
+This will also include different ways in which babies are conceived and born, considered in the context of relationships and recognition of a variety of family groups.
+They will develop their understanding of sexual difference and naming body parts.

 Children are taught about the physical, emotional and social changes at puberty, which include personal hygiene.
 In RE and Citizenship, they continue to develop an understanding of relationships within a family, between friends and the community and that there are different patterns of friendship.
+Children will understand that menstruation and wet dreams are a normal part of growing up.
 They will develop skills needed to form relationships and to respect other people's emotions and feelings.
 They will consider how to make simple choices and exercise some basic techniques for resisting pressures.

-Sex and relationship education should focus on the development of skills and attitudes not just the acquisition of knowledge.
+Relationship and Sex education should focus on the development of skills and attitudes not just the acquisition of knowledge.
+It will focus on answering each other's questions about relationship and sex and with confidence and knowing where to find support and advice. .